Last Updated: 15.10.2017

 Muscle growth happens slow enough as it is.
 And transitioning between bulking and cutting every few weeks will slow it down even further.

-And the worst part: you could develop body-image issues and never truly be able to gain some fluff around the edges.
+And the worst part: you could develop body-image issues and never be able to gain some fluff around the edges.

 I’m a big believer in lean bulking and everyone who’s done it for at least a year can confirm that it does work.